Pre-qualification starts the Ijara

 If you’re applying to replace your existing mortgage you will need to provide a copy of your first mortgage note and deed of trust as well as the documents already mentioned.
 These items will normally be found in your loan closing documents.

 Most people applying for a home loan don’t need to worry about the effects of their credit history during the Ijara

 ™ process.
 However, you can be better prepared if you get a copy of your Credit Report before you apply That way, you can take steps to correct any negatives before making your application.

-A credit profile refers to a consumer credit file, which is made up by various consumer credit reporting agencies.
-It is a picture of how you paid back money you have borrowed, or how you meet other financial obligations.
+A credit profile refers to a consumer credit file, which is made up of various consumer credit reporting agencies.
+It is a picture of how you paid back the money you have borrowed, or how you meet other financial obligations.
 There are five categories of information on a credit profile:

 - Identifying Information